Scroll Top

 Below is a step-by-step guide for internal communicators looking to get started with benchmarking today:

 Whether you want to increase email open rates or decrease employee churn, you need to gather relevant data that measures your progress.
-Make sure it’s always tracking and accessible at all times.
+Make sure the data is consistently tracked and easily accessible at all times.
 Big gaps in information will lead to problems down the road.

 Collect data on your current performance to secure a starting point.
 Again, it’s crucial that these figures are accurate, as everything that follows depends on them.